S3-working-group/s3-practical-guide/S3-practical-guide.md

 A workshop format to identify an effective response to a complex situation: organize start-ups, kick-off projects, tackle major impediments or opportunities, develop organizational structure to better enable the flow of value.

-Small or large groups identify and prioritize drivers, progressing quickly from concept to action in self-organizing teams.
+Small or large groups identify and prioritize drivers, progressing quickly from concept to action in self-organizing groups.

 ---